Track WebViews

 In case you want to use your own WebViewClient

-, you can simply extend our CsWebViewClient
+, extend our CsWebViewClient

 class and override the methods you need.
 Here are a few examples on how to do this: